GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 The ML pipelines have input parameters.
 As you can see in the pipeline definition files (`pipelines/pipelines/<xgboost|tensorflow>/<training|prediction>/pipeline.py`), they have default values, and some of these default values are derived from environment variables (which in turn are defined in `env.sh`).

 When triggering ad hoc runs in your dev/sandbox environment, or when running the E2E tests in CI, these default values are used.
 For the test and production deployments, the pipeline parameters are defined in the Terraform code for the Cloud Scheduler jobs (`terraform/envs/<test|prod>/variables.auto.tfvars`).

-### Assets

-The folder `pipelines/assets/` can be used for any additional files that may be needed during execution of the pipelines.
-Most importantly this can include your training scripts.
-This directory is rsync'd to Google Cloud Storage when running a pipeline in the sandbox environment or as part of the CD pipeline (see [CI/CD setup](cloudbuild/README.md)).

 ## Testing